Ron-Ash/ClickHouseCourse/README.md

 Running on own machine: (using Docker)

-- `docker run -d --name some-clickhouse-server --ulimit nofile=262144:262144 clickhouse/clickhouse-serve` starts the ClickHouse server
+- `docker run -d --name some-clickhouse-server --ulimit nofile=262144:262144 clickhouse` starts the ClickHouse server
 - `docker exec -it some-clickhouse-server clickhouse-client` enters the user to the built-in ClickHouse client CLI

 ## Architecture